-- Peptone: 7g
+- Peptone: 7 g

-- Proteose peptone: 3g
+- Proteose peptone: 3 g

-- Lactose: 10g
+- Lactose: 10 g

-- Bile salts: 1.5g
+- Bile salts: 1.5 g

-- Sodium chloride: 5g
+- Sodium chloride: 5 g

-- Neutral red: 0.03g
+- Neutral red: 0.03 g

-- Crystal violet: 0.001g
+- Crystal violet: 0.001 g

-- Agar: 13.5g
+- Agar: 13.5 g

-The proteoses and peptones provide vital elements and the sole N-source for the growth of gram-negative rods.
+The proteases and peptones provide vital elements and the sole N-source for the growth of gram-negative rods.
 Lactose is a fermentable carbohydrate that provides a sole C-source to promote bacterial growth.

 Sodium chloride functions to supply essential electrolytes for the cell growth of gram-negative organisms and also maintains the osmotic concentration.

-Neutral red is a pH indicator dye, which can help us to discriminate the organism based on the colour change.
-When the bacteria produce a sufficient amount of acid, the pH of the media falls, resulting in the colour change of the neutral red pH indicator into pink.
+Neutral red is a pH indicator dye, which allows us to discriminate organisms based on the colour change.
+When bacteria produce a sufficient amount of acids, the pH of the media falls, thereby resulting in the colour change of the neutral red pH indicator into pink.

 Preparation of the Media

-After getting a homogenous solution, place the flask in an autoclave for 30 minutes at 121 degrees Celsius, under 15lps pressure.
-Then, take out the flask from the autoclave directly to the laminar airflow chamber for the plating and the remaining media can be kept in a refrigerator for further use.
+- Finally, take out the flask from the autoclave directly to the laminar airflow chamber for the plating, and the remaining media can be kept in a refrigerator for further use.

-The MacConkey agar media principally helps in the isolation and differentiation of the gram-negative bacterial isolates.
-The property of differentiating bacteria depends upon the capability of the organism to ferment lactose.
+The MacConkey agar media principally help in the isolation and differentiation of the gram-negative bacterial isolates.
+The property of differentiating bacteria depends upon the capability of the organisms to ferment lactose.

-Strong lactose fermenters will utilize lactose to form enough acids, resulting in bile precipitation around the bacterial growth.
-The precipitation of bile salt gives a hazy appearance around the growth and appears as a pink halo.
+Strong lactose fermenters will utilize lactose to form enough acids, resulting in the bile precipitation around the bacterial growth.
+The precipitation of bile salt gives a hazy appearance around the growth, and the colony appears as a pink halo.

 Modifications in the MacConkey Agar Media

-MacConkey media without CV: The MacConkey agar media without crystal violet is less selective as it allows the development of Staphylococcus and Enterococcus species.
-It also helps in determining the Mycobacterium fortuitum and M. chelonae from other fast-growing mycobacteria.
+- MacConkey media without CV: The MacConkey agar media without crystal violet is less selective as it allows the development of Staphylococcus and Enterococcus species.
+It also helps in determining the Mycobacterium fortuitum and M. chelonae from other fast-growing Mycobacteria.

-Controlled swarming MacConkey agar media: It lacks either crystal violet or salt in order to control the flocking of Proteus species.
+- Controlled swarming MacConkey agar media: It lacks either crystal violet or salt in order to control the flocking of Proteus species.